AOP-PHP/AOP/doc/Contents/chapter2.md

 the syntax to describe selectors is quite easy.

-*    'functionName' represent any call of a function called 'functionName' in the root namespace
+*    'functionName()' represent any call of a function called 'functionName' in the root namespace
-*    'namespaceName\\functionName' represent any call of a function called 'functionName' in the namespaceName namespace
+*    'namespaceName\\functionName()' represent any call of a function called 'functionName' in the namespaceName namespace
-*    'ClassName::methodName' represent any call of a method called methodName from an instance (or not) of a class ClassName in the root namespace
+*    'ClassName->methodName()' represent any call of a method called methodName from an instance (or not) of a class ClassName in the root namespace
-*    'namespaceName\\ClassName::methodName' represent any call of a method called methodName from an instance (or not) of a class
+*    'namespaceName\\ClassName->methodName()' represent any call of a method called methodName from an instance (or not) of a class
 ClassName located in the namespace namespaceName

 You can use both :: and -> as a seperator for classes/method (e.g. Class->method equals Class::method).

 ### Selectors using wildcards examples ###

-*    'startingFunctionName*' represent any call of a function who's name starts with startingFunctionName in the root namespace
+*    'startingFunctionName*()' represent any call of a function who's name starts with startingFunctionName in the root namespace
-*    '*endingFunctionName' represent any call of a function who's name ends with endingFunctionName in the root namespace
+*    '*endingFunctionName()' represent any call of a function who's name ends with endingFunctionName in the root namespace
-*    '*\\functionName' represent any call of a function called functionName in any single level namespace
+*    '*\\functionName()' represent any call of a function called functionName in any single level namespace
-*    '*\\*\\functionName'  represent any call of a function called functionName in any two level namespace
+*    '*\\*\\functionName()'  represent any call of a function called functionName in any two level namespace
-*    'StartingClassName*::methodName' represent any call of a method called methodName from an instance (or not) of a class who's name start with StartingClassName in the root namespace
+*    'StartingClassName*->methodName()' represent any call of a method called methodName from an instance (or not) of a class who's name start with StartingClassName in the root namespace
-*    '*EndingClassName::methodName' represent any call of a method called methodName from an instance (or not) of a class who's name end with EndingClassName in the root namespace
+*    '*EndingClassName->methodName()' represent any call of a method called methodName from an instance (or not) of a class who's name end with EndingClassName in the root namespace

 ### Selectors using super wildcards examples ###
-*    '**\\'
-*    **/*::admin* represents every call of a method starting by admin of any class in any namespace
+*    **\\*::admin*() represents every call of a method starting by admin of any class in any namespace
-*    **\\* represents every call of any method in any namespace
+*    **\\*() represents every call of any method in any namespace